Southern Draw Cigars Firethorn | Cigar Reviews by the Katman

 The Southern Draw Cigars Firethorn is putting a smile on this old puss.
 I like everything about it.
 The spiciness has maintained an even keel.
 And the coordination of spice vs. sweet is perfect.

-Creaminess takes the lead followed by the malts.
+Creaminess takes the lead followed by malt.
 The chocolate and coffee are on the wane.

 9half